lasanthamudalige/image-watermarking-desktop-app/README.md

 * [Usage](#usage)

 ## General info
-This user can add a watermark to the right bottom corner of an image using this program.
+Using this program user can add a watermark to the right bottom corner of an image using this program.

 ## Technologies
 Project is created with: